samber/lo/README.md

 ### FindOrElse

 Search an element in a slice based on a predicate.
-It returns element and true if element was found.
+It returns element or the fallback value if the element was not found.

 ```go
 str := lo.FindOrElse([]string{"a", "b", "c", "d"}, "x", func(i string) bool {